Stabilization indices of potentially Mumford curves: Preliminaries

 \subsection{Mumford curves}

-A central tool for our strategy of proof of our main result is the so-called Schottky uniformization of a Mumford curve $X$.
+A central tool for proving our main result is the Schottky uniformization of a Mumford curve $X$.
 In \S\ref{Suniformization} we start by reviewing Mumford's uniformization theorem for these curves (Theorem \ref{thm:unif}), using the point of view of Berkovich analytification outlined in the previous section.
 Among other things, Mumford's theorem establishes the existence of a uniformizing analytic morphism $p:\mf{D} \to X^{\mathrm{an}}$, which is a universal covering at the level of topological spaces.
-The idea of applying Berkovich geometry to this framework is classical, being already proposed by Berkovich in \cite[Section~4.4]{Berkovich90}, and related to results established in the context of rigid-analytic geometry, for example by Gerritzen and van der Put \cite{GerritzenPut80} and L\"utkebohmert \cite{Luetkebohmert16}.
-However, for our purpose, we need to establish results that are specific to our situation and that are new, to the best of our knowledge.
+The idea of applying Berkovich geometry to this framework is classical, being already proposed by Berkovich in \cite[Section~4.4]{Berkovich90}, and related to results established in the context of rigid-analytic geometry, for example by Gerritzen and van der Put \cite{GerritzenPut80} and L\"utkebohmert \cite{Luetkebohmert16}.\\ In \S\ref{Suniformization} we recall some facts following the text \cite{PoineauTurchetti21} that develops the theory of Mumford's uniformization from Berkovich's point of view.
+In \S\ref{Sformal} we establish new results on the formal geometry of models of Mumford curves and their uniformizations that will be used later on in the paper.
 In Proposition \ref{prop:mult1} we build a regular semi-stable model of $X$ that will be used as a basis for other constructions.
 Then, we explain how given a semi-stable model $\mc{X}'$ of $X$ we can lift the uniformization map $p:\mf{D} \to X^{\mathrm{an}}$ to a morphism of formal models $\varpi:\mc{D}' \to \hat{\mc{X}}'$ (see Lemma \ref{lem:formallift} and the preceding construction).
-In the final part of \S\ref{Suniformization} we establish properties of this lifting and comparison results between certain local rings of $\mc{D}'$ and of $\mc{X}$.
+Finally, we establish properties of this lifting and comparison results between certain local rings of $\mc{D}'$ and of $\mc{X}$.
 This allows us to move freely from the language of Berkovich curves and that of (formal) models in the rest of the paper, getting in this way the best of both worlds.
 In \S\ref{Slifting} we consider automorphisms of $X$ that are semi-linear with respect to a Galois sub-extension of the field where $X$ is defined.
 In particular, Proposition \ref{prop:extensionofliftings} establishes conditions for these automorphisms to lift to the universal cover of $X$, which will be used at the beginning of \S\ref{Sdescent} and \S\ref{Sdivisibility}.